 Aura reveals the physical, mental, and spiritual state of our being.

-Each of the first seven layers of aura stems from a different chakra, beginning with the red of the root chakra and ending with the violet seventh layer of the crown chakra.
+Each of the first seven layers of aura stems from a different chakra, beginning with the red of the root chakra and ending with the seventh violet layer of the crown chakra.

-When your chakras are balanced and healthy they are channeling the energy sourced from the universal energy field and distributing it throughout your body.
-In such case your aura colors are bright and the structure of your aura is consistent without any 'energy holes'.
+When your chakras are balanced and healthy, they are channeling the energy sourced from the universal energy field and distributing it throughout your body.
+In such case your aura colors are bright, and the structure of your aura is consistent without any 'energy holes.'

 If your chakras are out of balance and not functioning properly, they remain closed to energy and therefore cannot receive or distribute it.
 These problems manifest as dark blemishes on your aura.
 Problems in energy distribution result in a lack of physical energy and health issues.

 Red Chakra is the first chakra, which represents the root of the entire chakra system.
-If the root is imbalanced it means that the energy supply of grounding and balancing (earthly) energies to all other chakras is obstructed.
-Red color supplies energy to your legs, pelvis, hips, coccyx, prostate, testicles, urinary system, and reproductive organs.
+If the root is imbalanced, it means that the energy supply of grounding and balancing (earthly) energies to all other chakras is obstructed.
+Red color supplies power to your legs, pelvis, hips, coccyx, prostate, testicles, urinary system, and reproductive organs.
 It stimulates physical activity and vitality and gives you a sense of stability, safety, trust in yourself, and warmth.

 Effects of Imbalanced Red Chakra: